Algebraic bounds for heterogeneous site percolation on directed and undirected graphs

-For a finite digraph with bounded height ratio $\gamma_R^{(t)}$ of the right PF vector of $H_p^{(t)}$, and $\rho(H_p^{(t)})<1$, Eq.~(\ref{eq:chi-bound-H}) gives an upper bound of out-cluster susceptibility.
-Now, consider a sequence of such digraphs converging to an infinite digraph $\mathcal{D}$ around some origin $v_0\in\mathcal{V}$.
-Is the upper bound for cluster susceptibility in Theorem \ref{th:out-cluster-infinite} different from what we get in the limit $t\to\infty$?
-The bounds turn out to be exactly the same: \begin{theorem} Consider heterogeneous site percolation on an infinite digraph $\mathcal{D}$, characterized by the weighted Hashimoto matrix $H_p$, and a sequence of finite digraphs $\mathcal{D}^{(t)}$ with strongly connected OLGs, converging to $\mathcal{D}$ around some origin.
-Then, if the left and right PF vectors of $H_p^{(t)}$ have uniformly bounded height ratios, $\gamma_L^{(t)},\gamma_R^{(t)}\le M$, the following limit exists, and
+We first compare the bounds for the transition associated with emergence of infinite cluster and divergent out-cluster susceptibilities.
+The bound in Theorem \ref{th:chi-out-bound-H} is formulated in terms of the spectral radius $\rho(H_p)$ of the Hashimoto matrix and a prefactor $C_2(\eta_R)$, while bounds in Theorems \ref{th:general-percolation-bound} and \ref{th:out-cluster-infinite} are formulated in terms of the growth $\gr H_p$ and uniformly-bounded growth $\bargr H_p$.
+A sufficient condition for continuity between these bounds is given by the following: \begin{statement} Consider heterogeneous site percolation on an infinite digraph $\mathcal{D}$, characterized by the weighted Hashimoto matrix $H_p$, and a sequence of finite digraphs $\mathcal{D}^{(t)}$ with strongly connected OLGs, converging to $\mathcal{D}$ around some origin.
+Then, if the right PF vectors of $H_p^{(t)}$ have uniformly bounded height ratios, $\gamma(\eta_R^{(t)})\le M$, the following limit exists, and